-We offer different types of membership depending on whether you are: a Marlborough district resident or ratepayer; attend an educational institution in the district; are a non-resident or visitor.
+We offer different types of membership depending on whether you are: a local resident or ratepayer; attend an educational institution in the district; are a non-resident or visitor.

 Find out more and become a member